-The Modern European Studies Program offers a minor to all students interested in developing a greater awareness and understanding of the politics, economics, and culture of modern Europe.
+The Modern European Studies Program offers a minor to all students interested in developing a greater awareness and understanding of the history, politics, economics, and culture of modern Europe.
 Students pursuing the minor prepare themselves for graduate studies in a host of fields in which the study of Europe may play a role, or for a career involving contact with Europe.

 All prerequisites must be completed prior to enrollment in the following courses.

 (choose two courses from the following)

 ARTH 152: History of Art and Architecture II

 ARCH 356 History of Modern Architecture

 ENGL 202: British Literature II: Nineteenth Century Through the Present

 ENGL 330: Dangerous Liaisons: French Literature in Translation

 FREN 302: French Culture and Civilization

 FREN 320: France Today: Who Are the French?